Learning to write an essay. Zhilin and Kostylin (comparative characteristics of heroes)

 Tasks:

-3. To educate a literate reader.
+3. Raise a competent reader.

 During the classes: